-From the above claim, the parabola $C$ has its peak outside of $U_{\infty}$.
-To finish the proof of the lemma, we need to show that the $l$ is above the symmetry axis of $C$ if and only if $l'$ is above the symmetry axis of $C'$.
-Assume that $l$ is aboe the symmetry axis of $C$.
-From the above claim, the $r$-coordinate of the vertex of $C$ is larger than $-R_0$.
-Since $r_0<-2R_0$, we have where $r_0'$ is the $r$-coordinate of the vertex of $C$, from the equation (\ref{parabola}).
+Now we are back to the situation that the first bending point of the broken line $u_0=\mathfrak{b}(t_1)=e^{r_0+i\theta_0}\in W_{\infty}$.
+There is an associate Maslov index zero tropical disc and tropical disc of Maslov index two described in Example \ref{initial broken line} with end at $\mathfrak{b}(t_1)$.
+Let $l$ be the affine ray containing edge adjacent to the stop.
+The former corresponds to a parabola $C_{u_0,l}$ with equation given by (\ref{parabola}) and the later is given by $\theta=\frac{2m\pi}{nd}$.
+Then the other affine segment $l'$ adjacent to $\mathfrak{b}(t_1)$ corresponds to the parabola $C_{u_0,l'}$ given by for some $|\epsilon'(u)|<C|u|$.
+From the above claim, $C_{u_0,l'}$ has its peak outside of $U_{\infty}$.
+To finish the proof of the lemma, we need to show that the $l$ is above the symmetry axis of $C_{u_0,l}$ if and only if $l'$ is above the symmetry axis of $C_{u_0,l'}$.
+Assume that $l$ is the symmetry axis of $C_{u_0,l}$.
+From the above claim, the $r$-coordinate of the vertex of $C_{u_0,l}$ is larger than $-2R$.
+Since $r_0<-4R$, we have where $r_0'$ is the $r$-coordinate of the vertex of $C$, from the equation (\ref{parabola}).
 Since the symmetry axes of $C,C'$ has distance $l,l'$ always appear in the same side with respect to their symmetry axes.
-The $|u|$ is decreasing along $l$ implies that it is decreasing along $l'$ and the lemma if proved by induction and Lemma \ref{MI0 sink}.
-In particular, one can take $U_{\infty}'=\{r<-2R_0\}$. \end{proof}
+The $|u|$ is decreasing along $l$ implies that it is decreasing along $l'$ and the lemma if proved by induction and Lemma \ref{MI0 sink}. \end{proof}

 \begin{lem} For $u$ close enough to infinity, there exists a unique broken line representing $\beta_0$. \end{lem} \begin{proof} It suffices to show that the broken line in Example \ref{initial broken line} is the only one broken line representing $\beta_0$.
 The lemma is then is a direct consequence of Lemma \ref{MI2 asym}.